-2 See 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions: http://en.unesco.org/creativity/convention
+1 See 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions: http://en.unesco.org/creativity/convention

-- PARTNERS If your proposal would benefit from partnership(s), identify and engage with them early on in the process.
-For some projects, developing strategic partnerships is one of the most effective ways to increase their sustainability, impact and resources.
-It is not enough to identify potential partners in the project proposal phase.
-They must be actively engaged in the development and drafting of the proposal from the beginning.
-This will not only ensure their full involvement and ownership if the project is approved for funding, but it will also contribute to the overall quality of the proposal itself. - MONEY MATTERS Work on the budget for your activities.
+- MONEY MATTERS · Work on the budget for your activities.
 Evaluators often know whether a project is well thought-out and serious by looking at its budget.
 What gets budgeted gets done.
-Inflated budgets or ones that devote a large proportion of the financial resources to staff and overhead costs also raise red flags and tend to signal a lack of organization, planning and operational knowledge on the part of the project team. - DETAILS Sign your application and provide all supporting materials on the online Application Form, including the Project Framework form.
-Incomplete or unsigned applications do not pass the technical assessment, and are not evaluated. - 10 TIMELINES · Meet the submission deadline.
+Inflated budgets or ones that devote a large proportion of the financial resources to staff and overhead costs also raise red flags and tend to signal a lack of organization, planning and operational knowledge on the part of the project team. - DETAILS Sign your application and provide all complementary documents on the online Application Form, including the Project Framework form.
+Incomplete or unsigned applications do not pass the technical assessment, and are not evaluated. - 10 TIMELINES Meet the submission deadline.
 This might seem obvious, but every year far too many worthy proposals never reach the evaluation phase because they are submitted after the deadline.